kfrajtak/selenium-starter-kit/README.md

 ```

 ### Execution
-Test can be run inside the IDE or from command line `mvn clean test`.
+Tests can be run inside the IDE or from the command line using `mvn clean test`.

 ### Configuration
+The project is using the WDM and the code I discovered recently with a little bit of configuration.
+Then the tests can be executed in different browsers.

-The execution can be configured with system properties
+The execution can be configured with system properties.

 ```
 mvn test -Dbrowser=firefox -Dheadless=true
 ```

 Or with a property file `.properties` located in the current context directory - for maven test execution the directory is `/mastering-selenium-testng/target/test-classes`.
 See execution log for details.

 When system properties are used, they **override** the values from the properties file.